se2-p02/spg/README.md

 - Route `/login`: login form for that in future will redirect to the user page
 - Route `/employee`: display the possible actions available for an employee
 - Route `/employee/clients`: display a the list of registered clients
-- Route `/employee/clients/:id`: display the informations of the client with client id = {id}
+- Route `/employee/clients/:id`: display the informations and orders of the client with client id = {id}
 - Route `/employee/products`: display the list of available products
+- Route `/employee/orders`: display the list of all orders
 - Route `/employee/form` : shows the form used by the employee to register the users

 ## Database Tables